Collaborative Learning for Cyberattack Detection in Blockchain Networks: Experiment Setup, Dataset Collection and Evaluation Method

-In each Ethereum node, the separated dataset is collected in four states (classes), i.e., normal state~(Class-0), BF attack~(Class-1), DoS attack~(Class-2), and FoT attack~(\mbox{Class-3}).
+In each Ethereum node, the separated dataset is collected in five states (classes), i.e., normal state~(Class-0), BP attack~(Class-1), DoS attack~(Class-2), FoT attack~(Class-3), and MitM attack~(Class-4).
 The normal state is captured in two hours, the rest of them in an hour through the designed~\mbox{BC-ID} tool.
 As described above, when a node is attacked, the normal traffic still exists.
-Therefore, the attack samples can be filtered out by features-based two properties, i.e., the \textit{src\_ip} and \textit{dst\_ip} of the attack~device, \textit{service}, \textit{src\_length}, and \textit{dst\_length} of the samples, which are analyzed by Wireshark~\cite{wireshark}.
+Therefore, the attack samples can be filtered out by features-based two properties, i.e., the source and destination IP address of the attack~device; \textit{service}, \textit{src\_length}, and \textit{dst\_length} of the samples, which are analyzed by Wireshark~\cite{wireshark}.
 To improve the diversity of the designed dataset, the normal traffic data in the attack state is mixed with traffic data in the normal state.
 In our experiments, a number of random samples in each state are selected to reduce the size of the bulk dataset as shown in Table~\ref{tab:dataset}.
-In fact, we mix normal traffic data in an equal ratio, i.e., 7,500 samples per normal state, normal traffic data at BF, DoS, FoT, respectively.
+In fact, we mix normal traffic data in an equal ratio, i.e., 10,000 samples per normal state, normal traffic data at BP, DoS, FoT, and MitM, respectively.

 Fig.~\ref{fig:dataset_visu} illustrates the visualization of our designed dataset using~\mbox{\textit{t}-Distributed Stochastic Neighbor Embedding}~\mbox{(\textit{t}-SNE)~\cite{tsne}} with three most important components.
+Although sharing the same configurations for \textit{t}-SNE, the dataset of each LN has a different distribution in the output.
 In 3D view, the DoS and FoT attack samples show a fairly clear separation from normal state points.
-Otherwise, the BP attack samples collide with the normal state samples.
-This indicates that discriminating BP samples from the normal data points would be significantly challenging.
+Otherwise, the BP and MitM attack samples collide with the normal state samples.
+This indicates that discriminating BP and MitM samples from the normal data points would be significantly challenging.